redsanket/spark/external/storm/guide/registry_service_api/index.rst

 ###

 Updates the encryption on all virtual hosts to use the newest keys.
-This is intended to be done by adminstrators after they role a secret key, but before the old key expires.
+This is intended to be done by administrators after they role a secret key, but before the old key expires.

 Example Response